bragap/bragap/README.md

 # Hi there, I'm Pedro Braga! 👋

 Welcome to my personal account.
-Make yourself at home.
-I enjoy creating great software and helping other people do the same.
-I'm very excited about what the future holds for me.
+I'm enjoying learning about UX Design and FrontEnd development.
+So, I want to become an excellent Software Engineer, being able to deliver products with FrontEnd and Design quality.

 ##  More about me

 <img align="right" height="150" width="300" src="https://i2.wp.com/allhtaccess.info/wp-content/uploads/2018/03/programming.gif?fit=1281%2C716&ssl=1" />